pedrohrigolin/Toastlet-Notify-JS/readme.md

 ## 📄 License

-MIT License - Free for commercial and personal use.
+MIT License - Toastlet Notify code is free for commercial and personal use.

+### Attributions
+- Visual styling inspired by [PNotify 4+](https://github.com/sciactive/pnotify) by SciActive Inc, which is licensed under the Apache 2.0 license.
+- Design elements inspired by Bootstrap styling.

+Per Apache License requirements, no modification has been made to the original PNotify code - this project only draws inspiration from its visual appearance.

 **Developed by Pedro Rigolin** 👨‍💻